top of page

 A warning from the past... but set in the future

 This is perhaps one of my favourite movies of all times.
-In fact, I was a little astonished when I looking around at reviews to find it's really not a critic favourite.
-Still, I realised long ago that positive reviews aren't as well read as negative ones and even journalists have to make a living.
+In fact, I was a little astonished when I looking around at reviews to find it’s really not a critic favourite.
+Still, I realized long ago that people don’t read positive reviews as much as negative ones and even journalists have to make a living.

 I think if this movie had come out today, the reviews would have been more favourable...

-I first saw this movie at university and while I was blown away, it didn't resonate with me the way it does now.
-In the eight years since it's release, Anonymous became more outspoken, adopting the Guy Fawkes mask.
-It's even being used in the Hong-Kong Protests.
+I first watched this movie at university and while it amazed me, it didn’t have the same impact on me as it does now.
+In the eight years since its release, Anonymous became more outspoken, adopting the Guy Fawkes mask.
+It’s even being used in the Hong-Kong Protests.

 We went from a decade of liberalism to a resurgence of right-wing politics.
 Add into the bargain certain Presidents and Supreme Leaders across the globe, and suddenly the movie has become more significant.
 This is a weird case of retrospective meaning, where art has informed life and life has redefined the art.